13.7 Spectral Purity, Order Confusion, and Peculiarities

 In assessing the trade between the better spectral purity of small slits and the higher throughput and photometric precision of larger slits, the following should be kept in mind:

-1. Choose a slit that meets your requirements for photometric precision.
+1. Choose a slit that meets the requirements for photometric precision.

 2. Avoid the 52X0.05 slit with the G750 modes, since the Airy core of the point spread function is much larger than the slit size and the resulting light losses may exceed a factor of 5 in comparison with the 52X2 slit.
 Furthermore, the nominal resolution of 2 pixels is a match to a 0.1 arcsec slit width for the CCD modes.